hashicorp/terraform-provider-azurerm/website/docs/d/cdn_frontdoor_rule_set.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name of the CDN FrontDoor Rule Set to retrieve.

-* `profile_name` - (Required) Specifies the name of the CDN FrontDoor Profile where this CDN FrontDoor Rule Set exists.
+* `cdn_frontdoor_profile_id` - (Required) Specifies the ID of the CDN FrontDoor Profile within which this CDN FrontDoor Rule Set exists.

-* `resource_group_name` - (Required) Specifies the name of the Resource Group where the CDN FrontDoor Profile exists.

 ## Attributes Reference